hoccein/test-git/README.md

 # test-git
-test project fot git commans
+test project for git commands
 such as push & pull